abhishekvpsingh/ai-sql-assistant/README.md

 ## 📌 Features

-- Convert natural language questions into SQL queries using **OpenAI GPT** or **Ollama (free & local)**.
+- ✅ Convert natural language questions into SQL queries using **OpenAI GPT** or **Ollama (free & local)**.
+- ✅ Enter table names, and the app fetches corresponding schema automatically from **Snowflake** for AI context.
+- ✅ Choose your AI model provider (OpenAI or Ollama) directly from the UI.
-- Run queries on Snowflake and display results in a user-friendly format.
+- ✅ Run generated queries on Snowflake and display results in a clean, readable format.
-- Choose your AI model provider directly from the UI.
-- Simple web UI built with Streamlit.
+- ✅ Simple web UI built with Streamlit.
-- Easy setup and extensible for real-world use.
+- ✅ Fast and extensible for real-world enterprise scenarios.

 ---